dbvideostriketeam/wubloader/INSTALL.md

 It is recommended that the passwords be changed from the defaults in production.
 A database node needs to expose its database on a port.
 By default this is `5432` but the port exposed to the outside can be changed in the `ports` object.

 The `events` table will be automatically populated by the `sheetsync`.
-The startup script will attempt to populated the `nodes` and `editors` tables from the `nodes.csv` and `editors.csv` files in `segments_path` directory.
+If creating a new database, the startup script will attempt to populate the `nodes` and `editors` tables from the `nodes.csv` and `editors.csv` files in `segments_path` directory.
 The expected format for these files is:

 ```
 nodes.csv